Healthcare Bonuses and Loans

 COMBINE TWO CAREERS WITH THE GUARD AND THE VA

 You can join two paths into one career that fulfills your military service and the medical needs of military patients: work full time for Veterans Affairs and serve part time in the National Guard.
-By combining Guard service and VA employment, you'll be eligible for education loan repayment assistance from both organizations.
+By combining Guard service and VA employment, state applicants may be eligible for education loan repayment assistance from both organizations.
 While the Guard offers the Healthcare Professional Loan Repayment Program (HPLRP) to qualifying members, VA medical professionals can benefit from the Education Debt Reduction Program (EDRP)—up to $38,000.
 For more information about EDRP, contact your National Guard recruiter.